Ecosystem-Services-GeoAI/florida-grazing-soc-qrf/README.md

 All workflows are organized as **Jupyter notebooks**, covering the full pipeline including:

+- covarible download
-- data preprocessing
+- feaure enginerring
-- environmental feature generation
-- SOC prediction modeling
+- modeling
-- uncertainty quantification
-- explainable machine learning analysis (SHAP)
 - spatial mapping

 ---